KRWB (AM)

-KRWB (1410 AM) is a classic rock formatted radio station, licensed to Roseau, Minnesota, USA.
+KRWB (1410 AM) is a news and classic hits formatted radio station, licensed to Roseau, Minnesota, USA.
 It is owned and operated by Border Broadcasting, along with a sister station, KKWQ.
 They share studios at 113 Lake St NW, in Warroad.
 Their two tower transmitter site is on County Road 28, east of Roseau.

+On November 7, 2024, KRWB changed their format from classic rock to news and "Super Hits", branded as "The Northern Star".